RigidSeine/TenkiAme/TenkiAme_Notes.md

 - VS can create a Dockerfile for you if you created the app in VS itself.
 - The file contains a script on how to build a Docker image

+#Azure Key Vault
+- In order to create a secret, the user must have the `Key Vault Administrator` usergroup for the vault's Resource Group.
+Even if they're the owner of the subscription.